-Lots of different articles on electrical engineering, guides to using electrical software, explanations of various theorems and laws and even research papers – a great public resource for both students and those already graduated.
+Lots of different articles on electrical engineering, guides to using electrical software, explanations of various theorems and laws, and even research papers – a great public resource for both students and those already graduated.

-If there is something you didn’t understand in class – no worries, ElectroMechanical has got you covered!
+If there is something you didn’t understand in class – no worries, Electronics has got you covered!
 Choose your area and then a substantial list of various topics will fall out in front of you with audio presentations and simple, easy to understand explanations.
 Among others, you can read about industrial management, commercial application, customers, work safety, and protection.

 A study site created by experienced engineers in order to help their fellow colleagues.
 Whatever your question is, you would probably find an answer on this platform.
-The company provides lots of info regarding electric power, renewable energy (such as solar and wind energy), power distribution and control as well as new technology.
+The company provides lots of info regarding electric power, renewable energy (such as solar and wind energy), power distribution, and control as well as new technology.

-As you have already guessed by the name, this site is all about circuits – there is lots of technical and industry content, video lectures, and worksheets for students and a forum where you can get social and discuss any problem encountered at your studies or work.
+As you have already guessed by the name, this site is all about circuits – there are lots of technical and industry content, video lectures, and worksheets for students and a forum where you can get social and discuss any problem encountered at your studies or work.

 Once you log in, you can apply for various giveaways.
 Another great feature is the tools section.
-Here you can perform various calculations, test equipment, check the library and so on.
+Here you can perform various calculations, test equipment, check the library, and so on.

 This site is not only great for electrical engineers but also for students of many other disciplines.
 Simply choose the subject you are interested in and click on the demonstration of whatever topic you feel unsure about.

-You can explore topics such as computation, mathematics, engineering and technology, systems, models and methods and so on.
+You can explore topics such as computation, mathematics, engineering and technology, systems, models and methods, and so on.
 There are also demonstrations that are bound to help any future professional.

 6. Virtual Labs